 Here are some recommended transaction accelerators:

 - When dealing with a stuck transaction, the forum thread for the Coolwave accelerator is also worth a try.
-To be able to submit your transaction, you will need to register an account on the BitcoinTalk forum, but it’s probably worth your time.
+To be able to submit your transaction, you will need to register an account on the BitcoinTalk forum.

 A miner may be enticed to mine the old, low-fee unconfirmed transaction, in order to claim the new, high-fee CPFP transaction (as it’s impossible to claim the new transaction before the old one is confirmed).